abstract:darwin:runjobs:job_status

 10544.extern extern COMPLETED 2018-10-29T19:23:54 2018-10-30T16:23:50 20:59:56 4K 107904K 1 10 r00n25

-Here is another example showing a job exited because enough memory was not specified for the job, so it indicates OUT_OF_ME+ which means OUT OF MEMORY.
+Here is another example showing a job exited because enough memory was not specified for the job (may be indicated in Slurm output as oom-kill event(s) which means out of memory), and in sacct shows OUT_OF_ME+ which also means OUT OF MEMORY.

 [traine@login00 ~]$ sacct -j 9176640